DataIntellectTech/TorQ/docs/InstallGuide.md

 `env=/home/user/env_spec_dev.sh`

 This will change the KDBBASEPORT to a new value.
-Similar actions can be done with other variables.
-But requires user basic knowledege of sed commands.
+Similar actions can be done with other variables, and required user basic knowledge of sed commands.
 The script will scan through the code in the TorQApp directory and the bin directory from the deploy folder.
 If DEV and UAT run on different data sources then using env variable the install script can replace them with the correct server address.